Skip to content

 Top Tip: Avoid overfeeding with pellets.
 A few pellets every cast is better than dumping a lot at once.
 Fish will compete more with fewer free offerings.

-Previous article Exploring the Thrills of Coarse Fishing: A Guide to Techniques
+Previous article A Guide to Coarse Fishing Techniques

 Next article Catch Carp Using Pellets